AdamLBS/CloudForDream-Auto-Restart/README.md

 # CloudForDream-Auto-Restart
 Script wich can automatically restart your CloudForDream VPS using CloudForDream's API.
 You can use it in a cron or whatever you want.

-# What you need ?
+# What do you need ?

 API KEY (https://cloudfordream.com/administration/api.php)